JColalillo/Spatial-Analysis-Final/README.md

 }
 ```
 # Mapping Climate Data
 Now we will map our newly aggregated snow depth data so we can see the stations average seasonal snow depth.
 This This code will set a boundary, load the data, clip it, check for errors that may cause issue and then generate a map with customizations for legibility.
 Lastly it will save the map as an output.
+To create our map we define the BC boundary shpaefile as the study area and make sure it is in the crs albers projection.
+Once we've verified our projections are consistent we clip the data and remove any 'broken points' outside the province.
+The dots on the map will be color coded to reference their average seasonal snow depth.

 ![Snow Depth Map](https://github.com/JColalillo/Spatial-Analysis-Final/blob/main/Snow_Depth_Points_Map_Fixed.png?raw=true)

 Now that we have those mapped out we can begin our analysis through Inverse Distance Weighted Interpolation.
 This is a spatial interpolation technique which can estimate the values across the entire province by using the data at the points of each station.
 It assumes closer points will have a greater effect on the prediction than those further away.
 The weighting of each point will decrease as the distance to an unknown area grows.
-IDW is calculated by using a weighted average of close points using this equation
+IDW is calculated by using a weighted average of close points using this equation.
+In this case a 10km grid resolution was used, then we applied the IDW algorithm and generated a raster map where values can be assigned to each cell in the grid.

 ![IDW Equation](https://github.com/user-attachments/assets/2a05ac2b-fb49-444d-b08a-d67511228506)